-The following table summarizes the underwriting discounts and commissions we and the selling unitholders will pay to the underwriters.
-These amounts are shown assuming both no exercise and full exercise of the underwriters' option to purchase additional common units to cover over allotments.
-The underwriting fee is the difference between the initial price to the public and the amount the underwriters pay to us and the selling unitholders for the common units.
+The following table summarizes the underwriting discounts and commissions we and, if the underwriters exercise their option to purchase additional common units, the selling unitholders will pay to the underwriters.
+These amounts are shown assuming both no exercise and full exercise of the underwriters' option to purchase additional common units.
+The underwriting fee is the difference between the initial price to the public and the amount the underwriters pay to us and, if the underwriters exercise their option to purchase additional common units, the selling unitholders for the common units.

 No Exercise Full Exercise

-Per common unit \$ \$
+Per common unit \$ 0.67 \$ 0.67

-USA Compression Partners, LP \$ \$
+USA Compression Partners, LP \$ 0.67 \$ 0.67

-Selling Unitholders \$ \$
+Selling Unitholders \$ \$ 0.67

-Total \$ \$
+Total \$ 2,680,000 \$ 3,082,000

+S-11

-The representatives of the underwriters have advised us that the underwriters propose to offer the common units directly to the public at the public offering price on the cover of this prospectus supplement and to selected dealers, which may include the underwriters, at such offering price less a selling concession not in excess of \$ per unit.
+The representatives of the underwriters have advised us that the underwriters propose to offer the common units directly to the public at the public offering price on the cover of this prospectus supplement and to selected dealers, which may include the underwriters, at such offering price less a selling concession not in excess of \$0.402 per unit.
 After the offering, the representatives may change the offering price and other selling terms.
 Sales of common units made outside of the United States may be made by affiliates of the underwriters.

-The expenses of the offering that are payable by us are estimated to be \$350,000 (excluding underwriting discounts and commissions).
+The expenses of the offering that are payable by us are estimated to be \$250,000 (excluding underwriting discounts and commissions).